easybuilders/easybuild/docs/Installation.rst

 EasyBuild installation
 ======================

-There are a couple of ways to install EasyBuild, depending on your use-case.
+EasyBuild is Python software, so there are a couple of ways to install it.
-This page describes the various installation methods.
+Because of various issues with the different installation tools that are available for Python packages, we recommend using the **bootstrap** install procedure described here.

+Notes on other ways of installing EasyBuild are available under section `Alternative installation methods`_.

 -  `Bootstrapping EasyBuild`_
-  -  `Bootstrapping`_
+  -  `Bootstrapping procedure`_
   -  `Sanity check`_
   -  `Running unit tests`_
   -  `Example boostrap run`_